What Texas Law Actually Says

 Texas employment law changes.
 Federal guidance from the EEOC and DOL changes.
 Minimum wage adjustments, FLSA exemption thresholds, and TWC enforcement priorities all shift over time.
 A handbook that was accurate in 2022 may have gaps in 2026.

 The standard recommendation is to review your handbook annually and update it any time there's a significant change in your business, your team size, or applicable law.
-This is exactly what the ReadyDocs HR Care Plan is designed for — an annual compliance refresh so your documents stay current without you having to track every regulatory update yourself.
+This is exactly what the ReadyDocs HR Total Compliance subscription keeps your documents current as Texas law changes — automatic updates, no re-ordering required.

 The Bottom Line